 Welcome to the MTSU School of Nursing.
-My name is Dr. Jenny Sauls, Professor and Director of the School of Nursing.
-Our faculty and staff are dedicated to producing undergraduate and graduate students who are prepared to meet the health care needs of our citizens and shape the future of a changing health care environment.
+My name is Dr. Jenny Sauls, professor and director of the School of Nursing.
+Our faculty and staff are dedicated to producing nurses who are prepared to meet the health care needs of our citizens and shape the future of a changing health care environment.

-The current four-year BSN program enrolled the first group of students in the fall of 1988, and the first class of 23 students graduated in May of 1990.
-At any given time, there is approximately 1,000 pre-nursing and 300 nursing students in our pre-licensure undergraduate program leading to a Bachelor of Science in Nursing (BSN) degree.
+At any given time, there are about 300 nursing students in our pre-licensure undergraduate program leading to a Bachelor of Science in Nursing (B.S.N.) degree.

-We currently enroll approximately 130 new students in nursing courses each year and graduate approximately 110 students each year who are prepared as Nurse Generalists and are qualified to take the RN licensure exam.
-Most of our graduates begin their nursing careers in hospitals in the Middle Tennessee area.
-Many go on to complete advanced degrees in Nursing as Nurse Practitioners, Nurse Educators, and Nurse Anesthetists.
+Each year, we enroll approximately 130 new students in nursing courses and graduate approximately 110 students who are prepared as nurse generalists and are qualified to take the RN licensure exam.
+Most of our graduates begin their nursing careers in hospitals in the middle Tennessee area.
+Many go on to complete advanced degrees in nursing as nurse practitioners, nurse educators, and nurse anesthetists.

-MTSU's School of Nursing is accredited by the American Association of Colleges of Nursing Commission on Collegiate Nursing Education (AACN-CCNE), the Accreditation Commission for Education in Nursing (ACEN) and has full approval by the Tennessee State Board of Nursing.
+MTSU's School of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE), and has full approval from the Tenessee State Board of Nursing.

 To tell you a bit about myself, MTSU has been my second home since I attended band camp here during my junior high and high school marching band days.
-I fell in love with the campus then and knew I wanted to complete my Nursing degree here, which I did in 1981 as a graduate of the ADN program.
-While working as a staff nurse, primarily in critical care, I finished my BSN degree in 1984 at Tennessee Technological University and my MSN in Nursing Administration in 1988 at Vanderbilt.
-I completed my PhD in Nursing Education in 2000 at University of Alabama at Birmingham while teaching at MTSU.
+I fell in love with the campus then and knew I wanted to complete my Nursing degree here, which I did in 1981 as a graduate of the Associate Degree in Nursing program.
+While working as a staff nurse, primarily in critical care, I finished my B.S.N. degree in 1984 at Tennessee Technological University and my M.S.N. in Nursing Administration in 1988 at Vanderbilt.
+I completed my Ph.D. in Nursing Education in 2000 at University of Alabama at Birmingham while teaching at MTSU.

-My tenure as an educator started at MTSU in 1990 as a Clinical Teaching Associate.
-This was a grant-funded position supported in total by the Christy-Houston Foundation and included a joint appointment with Middle TN Medical Center.
-I provided clinical instruction for MTSU students in Critical Care, Leadership, Medical/Surgical Nursing, and Fundamentals.
-I also provided continuing education and staff development for the staff nurses at MTMC in Critical Care.
+My tenure as an educator started at MTSU in 1990 as a clinical teaching associate.
+This was a grant-funded position supported in total by the Christy-Houston Foundation and included a joint appointment with Middle Tennessee Medical Center (now Ascension Saint Thomas Rutherford).
+I provided clinical instruction for MTSU students in critical care, leadership, medical/surgical nursing, and fundamentals.
+I also provided continuing education and staff development for the staff nurses at MTMC in critical care.
 In 1992, I was hired in a tenure-earning position, and the rest is history.
-I earned tenure in 1998 while completing my PhD in Nursing Education.
-After 20 plus years of full-time teaching in various courses for the BSN program, I became the Director in 2013, and I am True Blue.
+I earned tenure in 1998 while completing my Ph.D.
+After 20-plus years of full-time teaching in various courses for the B.S.N. program, I became the director in 2013, and I am True Blue.